naribi/GEARS/Intro_RS_Lab2.md

 ### Objective

-The objective of this lab is to strengthen your understanding of image visualisation principles, and develop practical skills in mapping band combinations and exploring reflectance properties of surface elements.
+The objective of this lab is to strengthen your understanding of image visualization principles and develop practical skills in mapping band combinations and exploring reflectance properties of surface elements.

 ## Loading a Sentinel-2 multispectral image

 1. For this lab we will use a multi-spectral image collected by the European Space Agency's Sentinel-2 satellite.
 Sentinel-2 is a wide-swath, high-resolution, multi-spectral imaging mission supporting Copernicus Land Monitoring studies, including the monitoring of vegetation, soil and water cover, as well as observation of inland waterways and coastal areas.
-We will use an image collected over Kakadu National Park, Australia.
+We will use an image collected from Kakadu National Park, Australia.

 2. Let's navigate to the area of interest (Kakadu) by copying the code below into the Code Editor and clicking "Run".
 Remember that the line starting with // is a note to ourselves and to others, and is not processed (we call this a comment).
 The numbers in brackets are the longitude, latitude, and zoom level (range is from 1 to 22).